csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 verbose               // print more diagnostic output, e.g. https request allow_single_provider // debugging option
 remote_validator      // use remote validation checker
+aggregator            // table with basic infos for the aggregator object providers             // array of tables, each entry to be mirrored or listed
 ```

 Rates are specified as floats in HTTPS operations per second.